About the Institute

 - Soils in the climate system, Prof. Dr. Lars Kutzbach

-The Institute of Soil Science is a teaching and research institute of the Center for Earth System Research and Sustainability (CEN) and the Department of Earth System Sciences in the Faculty of Mathematics, Informatics and Natural Sciences (MIN) at Universität Hamburg.
-Soil science is part of the DFG Cluster of Excellence Integrated Climate System Analysis and Prediction (CliSAP) and the KlimaCampus Hamburg, which brings together University institutes, major research institutions, and Hamburg's local authorities to talk about climate.
+The Institute of Soil Science is a teaching and research institute of the Department of Earth System Sciences in the Faculty of Mathematics, Informatics and Natural Sciences (MIN) at Universität Hamburg.
+The Institute of Soil Science is involved in the Cluster of Excellence CLICCS (Climate, Climatic Change, and Society), was also involved in the finished Cluster of Excellence Integrated Climate System Analysis and Prediction (CliSAP) and forms part of the KlimaCampus Hamburg, which brings together University institutes, major research institutions, and Hamburg's local authorities to talk about climate.
+Many scientists of the Institute are member of the Center for Earth System Research and Sustainability (CEN), which is the first research center of Universität Hamburg.